 Like anywhere in Europe it is super easy to get around Lucerne.
-In fact, we found Switzerland has some of the best public transportation and you can get to the most off the track places with ease.
-If you have the Swiss Travel Passes, like I mentioned above (do yourself a favour a buy these!!!) you can travel anywhere you like with these passes for free.
+In fact, we found Switzerland has some of the best public transportation and you can get to the most off track places with ease.
+If you have the Swiss Travel Passes, like I mentioned above (do yourself a favour and buy these!!!) you can travel anywhere you like with these passes for free.

 Alternatively, if you don’t have a Swiss Travel Pass and you are staying at a hotel in Lucerne you will be given a Lucerne Visitor Card which gives you free travel on the buses and trains within zone 10 of the city.